Downloads

 Disk images

-These disk images (*.img or *.sdimg) are based on images provided by board manufacturers and are ready to install the Mender client.
+These disk images (*.img or *.sdimg) are based on images provided by board manufacturers and are ready to install the Mender Client.
 They are used to provision the device storage for devices without Mender running already.

 Mender provides images based on the following distributions: